 More about the weather and climateBest Time To Visit

-Karroo National Park can be visited throughout the year.
-Animals can be seen anytime.
+From a wildlife-viewing perspective, Karoo NP is not strongly seasonal, so it won’t make much difference when you visit.
 The summer months (October to April) are hot during the day but lovely in the early morning or late afternoon.
 Winter (May to September) might be a more attractive option, assuming you don’t mind warding off the cold when the sun goes down.
+The cusp months of April, May, August and September offer a good compromise between seasonal extremes.

 More about the best time to visit